acbfaria23/Deep-Learning-TensorFlow/README.md

 Here we can see how to model and train a simple deep neural network for recognizing numbers from 0 to 9.

-Initially we are using CPU on windows 10 operation system.
+Initially we are using CPU on windows 10 operational system.
 You can install TensorFlow by only using python 3.5 and using "pip3 install tensorflow" Command.

 On deep-net.py we start modeling our network setting how many layers and nodes for example.